a-detiste/cruft-ng/README.md

 cruft-ng needs cruft ruleset:
 -----------------------------

-* `/usr/lib/cruft/explain/` : this is a set of shell/perl
+* `/usr/libexec/explain/` : this is a set of shell scripts plugins for handling of special cases.
-  scripts, only the most CPU-intensive - `dpkg` - is ignored and replaced with native C++ code

 * `/usr/lib/cruft/filters-unex/` : these are glob-like files,
   quite like, but not totally the same than in your